uspki/policies/certificate-policy.md

 A security check of the facility housing the CA equipment or remote workstations used to administer the CAs shall occur if the facility is to be left unattended.
 At a minimum, the check shall verify the following:

-- The equipment is in a state appropriate to the current mode of operation (e.g., that cryptographic modules are in place when “open,” and secured when “closed,” and for the CA, that all equipment other than the repository is shut down).
+- The equipment is in a state appropriate for the current mode of operation (e.g., that cryptographic modules are in place when “open,” and secured when “closed,” and for the CA, that all equipment other than the repository is shut down).
 - Any security containers are properly secured.
 - Physical security systems (e.g., door locks, vent covers) are functioning properly.
 - The area is secured against unauthorized access.